brandonsantana/calorie-counter-csharp/README.md

 # calorie-counter-csharp
-Calorie Counter as a Console Application in C#
+Calorie Counter as a Visual Studio Console Application in C#

 The code shown below can be found in the directory CalorieCounter/Program.cs